GetDonaAI/app/README.md

-# ADHD App
+# DONA AI

-A modern React Native application built with Expo, designed to help manage ADHD symptoms and improve focus.
+A modern React Native application built with Expo, featuring AI-powered assistance and a clean, professional interface.

 ## 🚀 Quick Start